jimdigriz/gisrec/README.md

 ## Issues

+ * everything is in UTC rather that the browsers timezone
  * realtime point needs a popup
  * different colours for different histories (with labelling)
  * when full screen, modals do not show